1. Check deadlines

 If you are interested in a scholarship, you need to apply for both the Master's programme and the scholarship before 15 January.
-Learn more about scholarships in the Humanities on the website of the Graduate School of Humanities.
+Learn more at:

 2. Check entry requirements

-The Artistic Research specialisation is open for application to students with a Bachelor's degree from an Arts Academy or accredited university with a focus in the Arts/Culture, such as Art History and Curatorial Studies.
+The Master's programme in Theatre Studies is open for application to students with a Bachelor's degree from an accredited university in:

-- You are able to set up and conduct research and know how to formulate consistent research questions, collect and select material, apply theory, plan, structure and write a thesis.
+- You are able to conduct research independently and know how to formulate consistent and functional research questions, collect material, apply theory, and write a dissertation.